Nex-Otaku/foreach/README.md

 # List current Git branch for all projects
 foreach --directory ~/projects "cd <file> && git status | grep branch"

+# Change all Windows line endings to Unix (CRLF to LF)
+foreach --file --recursive ~/projects dos2unix
 ```

+## How it works

+ - Takes a path to directory optionally with a mask
+ - Applies command **for each** file or directory in this path

 ## Options